tc39/source-map/source-map-rev3.md

 ##### Known Extensions

-“x_google_linecount” - the number of line represented by this source map.
+“x_google_linecount” - the number of lines represented by this source map.

 #### Notes